If you have tried dual flush toilet cistern lid removal you may have found that it was held down by something. But what? There are no clips or screws.

 1. Armitage Shanks are now part of Ideal Standard.

-2. Parts for the Geberit Flush Button Mechanism can be obtained from Amazon as follows:
+2. Parts for the Geberit Flush Button Mechanism used by Armitage Shanks and Ideal Standard can be obtained from Amazon and other suppliers as follows:

 These parts may also be available from builder’s merchants, DIY stores and hardware shops.

 3. Button Rods are cut to length according to the size of the cistern that the flush valve is installed in.
 The rods are hollow and so stainless, brass or nylon screws may be inserted into the bottom of the rods to make their length adjustable, particularly if they are cut too short.